CatalaLang/catala-formalization/README.md

 ## Building and installation

-**This is not the main catala repository.
-If you are searching for the catala compiler, please look [here](https://github.com/CatalaLang/catala).**

 To start developing, you first need to install opam.
 Then you can run the following commands:

-    opam switch create coq-catala 4.14.0
+    opam switch create rcoq-catala 4.14.0
     opam repo add coq-released https://coq.inria.fr/opam/released
-    eval $(opam env --switch=coq-catala --set-switch)
+    eval $(opam env --switch=rcoq-catala --set-switch)
-    opam repository add coq-released --all-switches
+    opam repository add rcoq-released --all-switches
     opam install . --deps-only

-Once it is done, you can use dune to build the Coq developement
+Once it is done, you can use dune to build the Rcoq development

     dune build

-And start your favorite interactive proof interface for coq.
+And start your favorite interactive proof interface for Rcoq.

 ## Limitations and disclaimer